 At the hotel

 Laundry service; WiFi throughout.
 In rooms: minibar and fridge; free bottled water; tea and coffee; black-out curtains; air-conditioning; L'Occitane toiletries.
+Guests staying in the Deluxe and Presidential Suites also get a free return transfer to Dubrovnik Airport.

 Our favourite rooms